jdrew1303/research-methods/README.md

 #### SPSS

-You will find a lot of relevant tutorials online.
-The website

 - [SPSS Tutorials](https://www.spss-tutorials.com): A website with dozens of useful SPSS tutorials.
 To get you started and to ensure that you work reproducibly, have a look at the [SPSS Syntax tutorial](https://www.spss-tutorials.com/spss-syntax-editor-window/).
+- [Tutorials, Kent State University](https://libguides.library.kent.edu/SPSS/home).
+An wide range of written and illustrated  SPSS tutorials.

 #### R
-If you work with R, I highly recommend the following websites.

-- [Stackoverflow](https://stackoverflow.com/questions/tagged/r): Here you will find almost all answers to specific questions.
 - https://stats.idre.ucla.edu/other/dae/
 - [UCLA Tutorials for R, Stata and SAS](https://stats.idre.ucla.edu/other/dae/): Very useful tutorials for the most important statistical analyses.
 - [Moderndive](http://www.moderndive.com): A great interactive introduction to data visualisation and modelling in R.
+- [Stackoverflow](https://stackoverflow.com/questions/tagged/r): Here you will find almost all answers to specific questions.